jordiorlando/draft.js/ROADMAP.md

 # v0.0.0

+- Decide on document model:
+  - Draft.Doc is top level, one document
+  - One doc can contain multiple views (same as pages?)
+  - One doc contains one model, which can be viewed in different ways?
+Or multiple models, each of which can be viewed in multiple ways?
+  - Get rid of Draft.Page, and use a new Model container instead?
+Or just use groups?
+  - Allow for custom elements with custom parameters.
+Basically a new element class that can be instantiated just like the core ones, but can contain pre-defined geometries or groups.

 - Configurable coordinate systems (units, size, origin)
 - 2D primitives (point, line, rect, square?, ellipse, circle?)
 - Relative transformations (translate, rotate, skew, scale)